JeffDeCola/concourse-resource-template/docs/_includes/README.md

 [docker-image](https://github.com/concourse/docker-image-resource)
 to push a Docker Image to DockerHub.

-`resource-template` also contains a few extra Concourse resources:
+`gce-instance-resource` also contains a few extra Concourse resources:

 * A resource (_resource-slack-alert_) uses a [Docker Image](https://hub.docker.com/r/cfcommunity/slack-notification-resource)
   that will notify slack on your progress.